scanton/flaming-expresso/app.coffee.md

 Get the port number the application will be listening to

 	port = app.get 'port'

-##Config
-This will allow us to store basic configuration details, like database connections, or WSDLs based on the specific environment (e.g. 'development', 'production', 'staging', etc.)

-	config = require('./config.json')[app.get('env')]

 #CreateServer
 Construct the http server by passing a reference to the app then